 The severity of pain experienced during periods varies on an individual basis.
 While some experience minimal discomfort, others have severe pain that can interfere with their daily activities.
 No one can know what your pain is like so it is only you who can decide what your ‘normal’ period pains are like and when something is not normal.

 Period pain is more common in women in their 20s, but it usually lessens as you move into your 30s and 40s.
-There are certain symptoms which can help you decide if the pain is normal such as:
+Certain symptoms can help you decide if the pain is normal such as:

 - Discomfort in the lower back, stomach and legs